p4lang/p4app/README.md

 Currently, each host can be connected to at most one switch.

-#### Specifying entries for each switch
+#### Specifying entries (commands) for each switch
 The routing tables (`ipv4_lpm`, `send_frame` and `forward`) are automatically populated with this target.
-Additionally, you can specify custom entries to be added to each switch.
-You can either include a commands file, or an array of entries.
-These custom entries will have precedence over the automatically generated ones for the routing tables.
+Additionally, you can specify custom commands to be run on each switch.
+You can either include a commands file, or an array of commands.
+These custom commands will be sent before the automatically generated ones for the routing tables.
 For example:

 ```